tb0ied/project-notes/README.md

-##Growth mindset
+## Growth mindset

--A growth mindset is an approach to life in which an individual believes that their talents, intelligence, and abilities can be developed further.
+- A growth mindset is an approach to life in which an individual believes that their talents, intelligence, and abilities can be developed further.
--People with a growth mindset seek opportunities to learn, gain new skills, and enhance their existing skills.
+- People with a growth mindset seek opportunities to learn, gain new skills, and enhance their existing skills.

 Lists  ul tag